Super Sales

 Many travelers think Georgia is small and easy to cover quickly, but mountain roads can be slow, and weather conditions are unpredictable.
 It’s better to travel at a relaxed pace and not rush.
 Another common mistake is staying only in Tbilisi and skipping the countryside — regions like Kakheti, Svaneti, or Adjara offer the true heart of Georgia.
 Some visitors also forget to carry cash, as small towns may not take cards.
 When visiting churches, women should cover their heads and shoulders, and men should remove their hats.
 Planning ahead and keeping flexible make the trip more enjoyable.

-See all Europe June Deals
+See all Georgia June Deals

 Georgia